Sociology

 SOCO 300 Political Sociology3 Credits

 The interactions and interrelationships between social and political forces.
-Topics covered include state and society, the social bases of power, ideology, and the media.
+Topics covered include: state and society, the social bases of power, ideology, and the media.

-Prerequisites: SOCO 260, or POLS 101, or permission of instructor.
+Prerequisites: SOCO 260 or POLS 101.

 SOCO 303 Sociological Research Methods3 Credits